tnc-ca-geo/animl-api/documentation/README.md

 - **IngestZip** - _Batch Job_
   - ingest-zip Batch handler (8) is responsible for creating batch-specific resources, extracting the images from the zip file, moving them to the images-ingestion bucket, and then deleting the batch resources when the batch processing is complete.
 We create separate, temporary SQS queues for inference for bulk uploads of images so that they don’t block real-time inference requests and so that we can track the processing progress of individual bulk uploads and display progress bars to the user.
   - Specifically, the ingest-zip Batch handler creates a new CloudFormation stack (9) consisting of 2 SQS queues (primary and DLQ) and a Cloudwatch Metric Alarm (stack template is defined in `ingest-zip/lib/stack.js` ).
 It then downloads the .zip from S3, unzips it, and puts the individual images back in the ingestion bucket for ingestion
-    > [!NOTE]
-    > When copying the image to S3, ingest-zip prepends the extracted images’ keys with 'batch-[batchId]'.
+    > Note: When copying the image to S3, ingest-zip prepends the extracted images’ keys with 'batch-[batchId]'.
 This is important because it’s how downstream tasks know whether to process the image as an individual, real-time image or as part of a specific batch.
 When the ingest-image Lambda parses the Key of newly added images, it checks if the Key matches that template, and if so appends the `batchId` to the images' metadata.
 The `Image.batchId` is later checked in downstream steps to know what SQS queues to submit inference requests to.
   - The Cloudwatch Metric Alarm gets triggered when there are no more messages left in the batch queue, and it sends a message to the animl-ingest-delete SNS topic
   - Note: there is also a vestigial IngestZip Lambda function created by our Serverless template, but it doesn’t have a trigger and never gets invoked.
 TBH I can’t remember exactly why that gets created, but I think it had to do with it being the easiest way to build and deploy the IngestZip container image to ECR with Serverless.
 - **IngestDelete -** _Lambda function_